Skip to main content

 Luke Musgrave (TE – GB)

-It hasn’t been a great offseason for Tucker Kraft stans this offseason.
-He missed OTAs dealing with a pectoral injury, although he is expected back sometime during training camp.
-Therefore, Luke Musgrave has gotten the green light as the TE1 – like his dad last season after being drafted first among the two tight ends.
+It didn’t start as a great offseason for Tucker Kraft stans.
+He missed OTAs dealing with a pectoral injury, although he was expected back sometime during training camp.
+Therefore, Luke Musgrave got the green light as the TE1 – like his did last season after being drafted first among the two tight ends.
 But Kraft was simply better last season when he got the opportunity to play in the offense, and that’s what I am projecting for 2024.

 He finished 5th in YAC/reception (7.0) compared to Musgrave’s 5.1 (14th).
 ESPN Analytics ranked Kraft 4th in YAC, while Musgrave ranked 41st.
 Kraft ranked 15th overall.